ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-You can leverage the safe call syntax `?` to avoid null pointer exception in Kotlin.
+You can leverage the safe call syntax `?` to avoid null pointer exceptions in Kotlin.

 ### Delete a Task

-To delete a task is straight forward.
+To delete a task is straightforward.
 Just call `delete()` method on the entity.
-Other part is pretty much the same.

 ```
 delete("/api/tasks") {